Foreigner (band): Reappearance of Gramm and other original members (2016–2022)

+Farewell tour and Rock and Roll Hall of Fame induction (2022–present)

 On November 14, 2022, the band announced that they would be embarking on their farewell tour (referred to in different sources as "The Historic Farewell Tour" and the "Feels Like the Last Time Farewell Tour"), which began in 2023 and was scheduled to conclude in 2024.

-In December 2023 and January 2024, it was announced that Foreigner and Styx would reunite for the co-headlining "Renegades & Juke Box Heroes Tour" (with opening act and "special guest" John Waite), which was described by Tim Chan of Rolling Stone as "a string of summer [2024] dates across North America."
+In December 2023 and January 2024 it was announced that Foreigner and Styx would reunite for the co-headlining "Renegades & Juke Box Heroes Tour" (with opening act and "special guest" John Waite), which was described by Tim Chan of Rolling Stone as "a string of summer [2024] dates across North America."
 It is unclear whether this is considered a temporary interruption of the farewell tour (as it features a new tour name) or a continuation of the farewell tour (as described by lead singer Hansen and Rolling Stone).
 Foreigner also announced the release of a Dolby Atmos mix of their compilation album Records to promote the tour.

-In 2024, Foreigner was selected for induction into the Rock and Roll Hall of Fame.
+In 2024 Foreigner was selected for induction into the Rock and Roll Hall of Fame.
 The inducted members are founding members Mick Jones, Lou Gramm, Dennis Elliott, Al Greenwood, the late Ian McDonald, and the late Ed Gagliardi, as well as Gagliardi's replacement, longtime bassist Rick Wills.

-In February 2024, Foreigner's Mick Jones revealed that he had been battling Parkinson's disease, which had impacted his ability to participate fully in performances.
+In February 2024 Foreigner's Mick Jones revealed that he had been battling Parkinson's disease, which had impacted his ability to participate fully in performances.
 This included either skipping shows or limiting the number of songs he played at concerts, depending on the specific event or tour.

-In March, Kelly Hansen (lead singer) and Jeff Pilson (bassist) expressed that there might be potential for the band to release new material.
+In March Kelly Hansen (lead singer) and Jeff Pilson (bassist) expressed that there might be potential for the band to release new material.
 They noted having unfinished songs from previous years and shared that Jones had been collaborating with Can't Stop Now co-producer Marti Frederiksen on new writing projects.
 Additionally, manager Phil Carson suggested that Foreigner's farewell tour could extend into 2025 and potentially 2026, which would align with the band's 50th anniversary.

 Former lead vocalist Lou Gramm also shared that he had inadvertently given Jones the only copy of "eight or nine" unreleased songs that the two had worked on prior to his departure from the band in 2003.
 Gramm revealed that Jones and manager Phil Carson were resistant to making a new copy for him.
 Despite prior comments in August 2022, Gramm confirmed his intention to join the band for a brief two-song set at their Rock and Roll Hall of Fame induction in 2024, which would include "I Want to Know What Love Is" and another song.
 Gramm also expressed that he planned to retire from performing at the end of 2024 and was interested in recording an album featuring the unreleased material with Jones and Foreigner.